Spatial-Data-Science-and-GEO-AI-Lab/MultiHealth_J/Log.md

 ||- Finally got the multiprocessing to work.
 I created a python venv on my desktop and used VS Code as i had to use regular .py files for multiprocessing to work.
 ||- Now also got multiprocessing to work with the package multiprocess.
 It still seems to be not 100% consistent so it might have to do with the IPython kernel.
 ||- Will run the multiprocesses tomorrow (monday) on the whole dataset, as getting subgraphs and subgraph statistics will now finally be doable time-wise.
 |22|- As it turned out, multiprocessing did not work consistently and still does not.
 The weird thing is that the kernel crashes when initializing the parallelization with all cores, but does not when i start off with less cores and then after that initialize it with all cores.
-It does not matter whether U joblib or multiprocessing.
+It does not matter whether I use joblib or multiprocessing.